BDC Hamburger Icon

 Did You Know?Did you know

-Small businesses often struggle with HR compliance issues, like establishing a clear guide for workplace harassment or correctly classifying new employees.
+Small businesses often struggle with HR compliance challenges.
+Such difficulties include establishing a clear guide for workplace harassment or correctly classifying new employees.

 7. Schedule a one-on-one meeting with their direct supervisor.

-If the new employee will be reporting to someone other than you, make sure they have a scheduled one-on-one meeting with the person who will be their supervisor.
-Not only will this help build a great relationship between the employee and their boss, but it will also give them a chance to start talking about goals.
+Will the new employee be reporting to someone other than you?
+Then make sure they have a scheduled one-on-one meeting with their supervisor.
+Not only will this help build a great relationship between employee and boss, but it will also give them a chance to start talking about goals.
 The employee’s supervisor can share where they expect the new hire to be at the end of their first month, their first three months and their first six months.
 They can also start setting goals for the upcoming year.

 8. Share your company history, vision and values.